-We took profits from American diabetes monitoring business Dexcom, as its share price has soared so far this year.
-We felt it was prudent to trim our investment and recycle the cash into other holdings.
+Meanwhile, we added to computer chip producer Taiwan Semiconductor Manufacturing Company and German warehouse machinery, forklifts and automation supplier Kion.
+We took profits from US PDF and creative industries software developer Adobe and from American diabetes monitoring business Dexcom.
+Both companies' share prices have soared so far this year, so we felt it was prudent to trim our investments and recycle the cash into other holdings.